marutharaj/TAAssessment/README.md

 Overview
 =========
-Developed code by XCode 9.4.1 and Swift 4.1.2/n
+Developed code by XCode 9.4.1 and Swift 4.1.2<br />
-Used Design Pattern MVC
+Used Design Pattern MVC<br />
 Created Article class to map json object into Model similar to objectmapper Created Utility class to convert date to string, string to date Written UI test scripts for Article Service, Article List and Article Detail view controller